egenerse/master-thesis/content/apollon_reengineering.typ

 We conducted testing sessions for the Apollon2 Web App and its new library integration to assess usability, uncover bugs, collect enhancement ideas, and validate key interactions.
 Test participants from various backgrounds interacted with the application in realistic scenarios and provided actionable feedback.

-We prioritized the found bugs and summarized them in categorized tables below with their status.
+Testers found bugs during manual testing session and then we prioritized the found bugs and summarized them into @BugTableWeb with their status.

 #figure(